Khthonian/Search-and-Sort/README.md

 ## Data Set Selection

-The program provides six data sets to choose from, categorized into two lengths:
+The program provides six data sets to choose from, categorised into two lengths:

 1. **256-length data sets**:
    - Road One (Road_1_256.txt)